i-Run/testy-box/README.md

 ## testy-jooq-box

+This project is used to test SQL repositorites.
-This project provides extensions to load an in-memory H2 database with schema and test data for SQL repositories.
+It provides extensions to load an in-memory H2 database with schema and test data for SQL repositories.

-* [WithInMemoryDatasource](https://rocket.i-run.si/javadoc/fr/irun/testy/jooq/WithInMemoryDatasource.html) load a H2 SQL database in-memory on a named catalog.
+* [WithInMemoryDatasource](https://rocket.i-run.si/javadoc/fr/irun/testy/jooq/WithInMemoryDatasource.html) loads a H2 SQL database in-memory on a named catalog.
 * [WithDatabaseLoaded](https://rocket.i-run.si/javadoc/fr/irun/testy/jooq/WithDatabaseLoaded.html) creates the database schema on the catalog using [Flyway](https://flywaydb.org).
 * [WithDslContext](https://rocket.i-run.si/javadoc/fr/irun/testy/jooq/WithDslContext.html) creates JOOQ `DSLContext` from the input DataSource.
 * [WithSampleDataLoaded](https://rocket.i-run.si/javadoc/fr/irun/testy/jooq/WithSampleDataLoaded.html) reset the content of the tables before each test using JOOQ records.